 - A. In the event that an institution closes a facility: - a.
 The commission will issue the institution a temporary certificate of registration for the duration the teach-out. - b.
 The commission must be provided within sixty (60) days of the decision to close: - i.
-The official or anticipated closing date. - ii.
+The official or anticipated closing date.

+- ii.
 A reason for the closure with supporting evidence (where applicable). - iii.
-Evidence of the development of a method to assist students with completion of their programs of study and individual courses with written

-- agreements with other institutions that may provide part or all of a trainout. - iv.
+Evidence of the development of a method to assist students with completion of their programs of study and individual courses with written agreements with other institutions that may provide part or all of a trainout. - iv.
 A timeline showing the steps to be taken for an orderly closure of the institution. - v.
 A list of all currently enrolled students with contact information and anticipated graduation dates. - vi.
 Evidence that all currently enrolled students have been notified in writing of the facility's closure and have been provided written indication of where they may obtain any of their records. - vii.
-Evidence of disposition of student records, with a contact person, complete address, and telephone number and how student records may be obtained. - viii.
+Evidence of disposition of student records, with contact information for obtaining those records post closure. - viii.
 Evidence of notice sent to all students who have paid any tuition or fees toward future enrollment in a program of study or individual course informing them of the closure, and refund information.